Mediterranean Machine Learning Summer School

 Location and dates:

-The 2024 edition of the Mediterranean Machine Learning (M2L) summer school will take place at the Universita' di Milano Bicocca in Milan, Italy during five days (9-13 September).
+The 2025 edition of the Mediterranean Machine Learning (M2L) summer school will take place in Croatia in September.

 Audience:

-The target audience consists primarily of advanced Master students, and Doctoral students, academics and practitioners from all around the world, with a focus on the Mediterranean area.
-The school will be advertised with a public call and participants will be selected on the basis of merit and to promote diversity.
+The target audience consists primarily of Doctoral students or exceptional Master students, as well as academics and practitioners from all around the world, with a focus on the Mediterranean area.
+The school will be advertised with a public call and participants will be selected on the basis of merit.
 Preferred attendees have a technical background, and some prior understanding and practical experience of machine learning.

 Topics: